CMFuertes/MySQL-Employee-Tracker/README.md

 ## Description

 The assignment was to design a database schema containing three tables: department, role and employee.
 Then to build a command line application that allowed users to add deparments, roles and employess.
 View deparments roles and employees.
 As well as update employee roles.

+Link to the video can be found here :

 ## Installation